zortos293/cloudforce-foss/README.md

 # ⚡ Cloudforce (Formerly CloudForce NOW) ⚡
 -------------------------------------------

+⚠️ THIS PROJECT IS CURRENTLY IN DEVELOPMENT - EXPECTED RELEASE: 2025 ⚠️

 Cloudforce is a portable application launcher designed to run games and applications on restricted machines without administrative privileges or on USB drives.

 -------------------------------------------